Skip to main content

 • Asia: Present in temperate areas including China and Japan

-• Southern Hemisphere: Some introduced populations exist in Australia and South America
+• Southern Hemisphere: Some introduced populations in Australia and South America

 Learn More